CESNET/metacentrum-user-docs/docs/software/containers/index.md

 After running container from sandbox, you can make changes via package system, compile the source codes, install pip/conda modules etc. In this example we install ffmpeg package in Debian Buster environment.

+Generally, we recommend to **work in the scratch directory**, using fakeroot mode (`-f` options) is not possible on storages (`/storage/cityXY/...`).

+    singularity build -f -s test1.sbox docker://debian:buster

+After running container from sandbox, you can make changes via package system, compile the source codes, install pip/conda modules etc. In this example we install ffmpeg package in Debian Buster environment.

     singularity shell -f -w test1.sbox
     Singularity> apt update && apt install ffmpeg Singularity> exit